 Would you like to improve your test score?
 Practice smart with a Test Prep Account.

-Practice on 50 Critical Thinking questions and more than 500 other verbal aptitude questions with detailed description and score statistics.
+Practice on 50 Critical Thinking questions and a total of 593 verbal aptitude questions with detailed description and score statistics.

 The many features of a Test Prep Account: